Western Michigan University

 - M.F.A, Creative Writing/Poetry, Western Michigan University, 2004

 - B.A., Journalism and Creative Writing, Western Michigan University, 2000

 Margaret von Steinen, joined the Haenicke Institute in September 2004 as a part-time coordinator for WMU's Prague Summer Program.
 In January 2006, she was named communications officer for the Institute, in addition to her duties as the PSP coordinator.
-She became the institute's full-time communications officer in fall 2011.
+She became the institute's full-time marketing and communications representative in fall 2011.

-In 2009, von Steinen founded a combat veteran's writing group at Portage District Library, which now includes five World War II vets, two Korean War vets, and three Vietnam vets.
+In 2009, von Steinen founded a combat veteran's writing group at Portage District Library, which includes World War II, Korean, Vietnam and Iraq War vets.
 Before she joined the institute staff, von Steinen worked five years for the Kalamazoo Gazette as a free-lance writer covering township government and writing about employment opportunities.
 She also served for seven years as the public relations manager for Kalamazoo Kingdom, a Southwest Michigan minor-league soccer team.

-Her responsibilities as communications officer include managing publicity and marketing efforts for the institute's functional units and research centers, serving as web editor, and as founding editor of WMU International News.
+Her responsibilities include managing publicity and marketing efforts for the institute's functional units and research centers, serving as web editor, and as founding editor of WMU International News.